Soumyajit567/brainstorm/frontend/READMEfrontend.md

 To run project you must have npm installed
 In terminal "npm install"
+In terminal "npm install --legacy-peer-deps"
+In terminal "npm install react-bootstrap"
 Next you must install react-router-dom
 In terminal "npm install react-router-dom"